Marrero 504-309-3262

 Why HiPP is Important?

-In 2019, Blacks/African Americans made up 42% of the 36,801 new HIV diagnoses in the U.S. Region I, the area of Louisiana where Priority is located, has the highest infection rate of new cases in the state, with the majority of those being in persons ages 15-34.
-In addition, 68% of new HIV diagnoses in 2018 were among blacks compared to 20% among whites, according to the Louisiana Department of Health (ldh.la.gov).
+In Louisiana, 68% of new HIV diagnoses in 2023 were among blacks, according to the Louisiana Department of Health's Surveillance Summary (First Quarter 2024).
+Louisiana's Region I, (Orleans, Jefferson, Plaquemines, St. Bernard Parishes) includes the area where Priority is located, has the highest infection rate of new cases in the state, with the majority of those being in persons ages 13-34.

-Although there has been tremendous success in reducing and treating HIV and AIDS over the past 40 years, according to the CDC’s HIV Surveillance Report, men accounted for 80% of new cases in 2020, 69% were people of color and more than 57% of new cases were in individuals ages 13 to 34.
+Although there has been tremendous success in reducing and treating HIV and AIDS over the past 40 years, according to the CDC, gay, bisexual, and other men who had male-to-male sexual contact accounted for 67% of new cases in 2022; 70% were people of color and more than 60% of new cases were in individuals ages 13 to 34.
 It is evident that the epidemic has not ended.
 However, today we have more resources available to help stop HIV.

-The following charts reflect updated statistics from the CDCs 2020 HIV Surveillance Report:
+The following charts reflect updated statistics from the CDCs 2018-2022 HIV Surveillance Report

 How to get HiPP?